MiniFate/MiniFate/_chapters/00-outline.md

 Zones can also have aspects, which may restrict free movement or visibility between zones.
 Consider what makes sense from a narrative perspective when deciding whether a character can move or act over a zone boundary.

 > The {BoatName} is circling a mountain outpost exchanging cannon fire after a failed attempt to bypass the Empire's northern border.
 > There are three zones on the board: The {BoatName}, the sky, and the outpost.
 > The sky has the aspect `A Very Long Way Down`.
 > <figure class="map">
 >   <img
       src="images/boat_and_tower_map.svg"
-      alt="A map showing a roughly boat shapped object on the left labeled '{BoatName}'.
-On the boat is drawn a cirlce labeled 'Tor Byorn'.
+      alt="A map showing a roughly boat shaped object on the left labeled 'Grumpy Goat'.
+On the boat is drawn a circle labeled 'Tor Byorn'.
 On the right side is a rounded square labeled 'Outpost'.
-Between the boat and the outpost are the text 'Sky' and the aspect 'A very long way down' written under it in a smaller font."
+Between the boat and the outpost are the text 'Sky' and the aspect 'A very long way down' written under it in a smaller font. "
     />
 >   <figcaption>The map sketched by the GM, showing the three zones, the aspect for the Sky, and Tor Byorn's position.</figcaption>
 > </figure>